 We have all been waiting for spring in the Netherlands.
 It rains a bit less than usual, the sun occasionally shines through the clouds, and you can finally leave your winter hat at home.
-But all jokes aside, Amsterdam is a great place to spend your Easter holidays, whether you’re looking for a relaxing, cultural, tasty or crazy weekend—even if it’s just a short city break.
+But all jokes aside, celebrating Easter in Amsterdam is a great place to spend your Easter holidays, whether you’re looking for a relaxing, cultural, tasty or crazy weekend—even if it’s just a short city break.

 Amsterdam For Foodies